Krupique/transformers/01-raw-llm/README.md

-# Creating a LLM model from Scracth
+# Criando um Modelo de LLM baseado no BERT a partir do zero

 ## Objetivo do Projeto